Your motivation is at rock bottom. Here’s how neuroscience can help

 Some things naturally create a level of surprise.
 For instance, social situations naturally bring a level of uncertainty.
 When you have a meeting with somebody, they might praise you or they might tell you off or they might be neutral.
 You don't know.
 So, if you're working from home and really fed up, having a video call with your friends or colleagues online could increase levels of dopamine.

 Also, it’s good to find a balance between routine and variety.
 If everything is really predictable, you will inevitably secrete less dopamine.
 But creating an element of variety will secrete more dopamine, especially in your breaks.
 You could look at pictures of cats, do push-ups or listen to loud music and jump around.
 Get that dopamine hit and it will spill over into your working time.

 How often should you take breaks from work?

-A good rule of thumb is having at least one break an hour and a half.
+A good rule of thumb is to have at least one break an hour and a half.
 Every 90 minutes, take a 15-minute break.
-For some people, this is too long – so they might work for 45 minutes and take a five to 10 minute break.
+For some people, this is too long – so they might work for 45 minutes and take a five to 10-minute break.
 It depends on your own individual preferences.

 More like this

 As the day goes by, several things happen in the brain.
 It actually gets more tiring and we deplete neurotransmitters that are necessary for us to focus, have willpower and do productive work.
 So you need to reduce the working times and increase the frequency of your breaks.

 Plus, in your break, things like physical exercise or socialising (even just talking to people on the phone or online) help the brain to replenish quicker than if you are watching the news or browsing social media.